Kim-J-Smith/Simple-Button/docs/Derivative-Project-Specification.md

 - In the `Simple_Button/` directory, the files you newly added are recommended to start with `sBtn_`.
 Use `SIMPLEBUTTON_XXX_H__` to manage your header files.

+- The `platform/` folder does not need to be retained.

 - Finally, the directory structure of the derivative projects is as follows:

 ```